 This program provides market-rate and below market-rate financing for the construction of certain eligible public water system projects for the protection of public health.
 For qualifying communities with demonstrated financial hardship, interest rates can be reduced to zero percent and grants may be provided.

-Since its inception in 1996, the DWSRF program has provided $5.72 billion in financings to assist public water systems throughout the state, including the provision of $345 million in grant funds to disadvantaged communities.
-These financings and grants have assisted 409 public water systems with protecting public health by making needed drinking water system infrastructure projects more affordable for residents throughout New York State.
+The DWSRF program has provided $6.3 billion in financings to assist public water systems throughout the state.
+These financings and grants have assisted with protecting public health by making 780 drinking water system infrastructure projects more affordable for residents throughout New York State.

 - Municipalities, including any county, city, town, village, district corporation, county or town improvement district, school district, Indian nation or tribe recognized by the State or the United States with a reservation wholly or partly within the boundaries of New York State, any water authority now existing in a city, or any agency of New York State which is empowered to construct and operate an eligible project, or any two or more of the foregoing which are acting jointly in connection with an eligible project.

 - Community water systems, both public and privately-owned, and non-profit, non-community water systems.